-Firmware Click on Check Online Now for Latest Firmware Upgrade: Version to find out if there is an updated firmware; if so, download the new firmware to your hard drive.

-Browse: After you have downloaded the new firmware, click Browse to locate the firmware update on your hard drive.
-Click Upload to complete the firmware upgrade.

-Notifications Check Automatically Check Online for Latest Options: Firmware Version to have the router check automatically to see if there is a new firmware upgrade.
+- Firmware Click on Check Now to find out if there is an Upgrade: updated firmware; if so, download the new firmware to your hard drive. - Browse: After you have downloaded the new firmware, click Browse to locate the firmware update on your hard drive.
+Click Upload to complete the firmware upgrade. - Notifications Check Automatically Check Online for Options: Latest Firmware Version to have the router check automatically to see if there is a new firmware upgrade.